 TPG2022 Chapter VIII paragraph 8.33

-Posted on | By OECD
+Posted on |

-Category: OECD Transfer Pricing Guidelines (2022), TPG2022 Chapter VIII: Cost Contribution Arrangements | Tag: CCA/CSA, Cost Contribution Arrangement (CCA), Cost Sharing Arrangement (CSA), Development CCAs, Example - CCA balancing payments, Hard-to-value intangibles (HTVI), Pre-existing intangibles, Value of contributions
+Category: OECD Transfer Pricing Guidelines (2022), TPG2022 Chapter VIII: Cost Contribution Arrangements | Tag: CCA/CSA, Cost Contribution Arrangement (CCA), Cost Sharing Arrangement (CSA), Development CCAs, Example - CCA balancing payments, Hard-To-Value Intangibles (HTVI), Pre-existing intangibles, Value of contributions

 « Prev |